-School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
-The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, additional ODE adjustments for fiscal year 2020 have been finalized, which did not result in a material receivable to, or a liability of, the Center.
+Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+Career centers must comply with minimum hours of instruction, instead of a minimum number of school days each year.
+The funding formula the Ohio Department of Education (ODE) is legislatively required to follow will continue to adjust as enrollment information is updated by the Center, which can extend past the fiscal year-end.
+The final adjustment was not material and is not reflected in the accompanying financial statements.